karkman/MetagenomeCourse2019/R_for_overdispersed_data/Metagenomics_course.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 We can conclude that is some diffference in the grouping of genes based on the explanatory variables.
 (The separation is borderline significant using alpha of 0.05).
-If we would like to know which individual genes are different we could use DeSEQ to investigate fold changes between the two groups or fit genes as vectors in the ordination using envfit.
+Adonis calculates the result using permutations, so there can be some variation in the p-values and model estimates with lower numbers of permutations.
+If we would like to know which individual genes are different we could use the R-package DeSEQ to investigate fold changes between the two groups or fit genes as vectors in the ordination using envfit from vegan package.

 Analysis of diversity
 ---------------------

 In many studies there is interest in determining whether the diversity of bacteria or genes differs between groups.
-Again there are several diversity indeces, but in most cases for metagenomic data it is best to use an indes which takes both evenness and the number of different taxa or genes into account.
+Again, there are several diversity indeces, but in most cases it is best to use an indes which takes both evenness and the number of different taxa or genes into account when analysing metagenomes.

-Phyloseq is able to plot diversities so we will use it.
+Phyloseq is able to plot diversities so we will use the 'plot_richness' function from phyloseq.

 ``` r
 plot_richness(baby_ARG_PHY, measures = "Shannon", x = "DIET")